 (This post was previously posted on thedailyjuniorblog.com) Why is losing a pet so hard?
 For many of us, pets are family.
 They love us unconditionally.
 Grief is a normal response.
 But sometimes loss of a pet involves disenfranchised grief, a loss that is not acknowledged by society.
 We must often grieve our pets in secret. … Continue reading Why is Losing a Pet So Hard?
 Disenfranchised Grief

 Every rescued dog has stories to tell.
 This is Junior, my rescued golden retriever's, favorite.
 Junior, my therapy dog partner, started his golden retriever days alone, locked most of his first year of life in a crate .
 At eleven months old, he was sent to a shelter.
-He was rejected for adoption three times … Continue reading Too Many Georges?
-How Junior Got His Name
+He was rejected for adoption three times … Continue reading Too Many Georges? in which Junior Gets His Name

 This is part of an article first published in Fido Friendly Online Magazine: No Dog Left Behind June 2011.
 It was awarded second place in the national No Dog Left Behind Essay contest.
 They are the days you never forget.
 Their images are burned in your heart forever.
 In September 2008, we were scheduled … Continue reading The Trip Before The Storm: No Dog Left Behind